georgewatson/georgewatson.me/_posts/2021-02-04-the-game-theory-of-married-at-first-sight-australia.md

 | **A leaves** | (1, 0) | (*a*, 1) |
 {:.nicetable}

+The symmetry we saw when incentives aligned is gone now.
+To Archie,
+this *looks* like a Cake Eating game;
+to Belinda,
+it looks like "Let's Party".
-There's no way to really satisfy everyone here.
+Since their perceived optimal strategies are opposed, there's no way to really satisfy everyone here.
 Archie would like Stay/Stay,
 but Belinda would prefer Leave/Leave.
 Either of these options
-would maximise the overall return, but it's likely they'd find themselves stuck in a suboptimal Stay/Leave situation.
+would maximise the overall return, but it's likely they'd find themselves stuck in a suboptimal Stay/Leave situation, which is the worst of all worlds.

 ### Love is blind